graphaware/neo4j-timetree/README.md

 * `http://your-server-address:7474/graphaware/timetree/{rootNodeId}/range/{startTime}/{endTime}/events` to get events that occurred between {startTime} and {endTime} (inclusive) and {rootNodeId} must be replaced by the ID of an existing node that should serve as the tree root.
 Defaults are the same as above.
 * `http://your-server-address:7474/graphaware/timetree/{rootNodeId}/now` to get a node representing now, where {rootNodeId} must be replaced by the ID of an existing node that should serve as the tree root.
 Defaults are the same as above.

-You have three query parameters:
+You have four query parameters:

 * `resolution`, which can take on the following values:
     * `Year`